What is an Individual Retirement Account (IRA)?

 🤔 Understanding an Individual Retirement Account

 An Individual Retirement Account (IRA) is a type of tax-advantaged account that allows people to save money for retirement.
 IRAs have become some of the most popular methods of saving for retirement.
 There are several different types of IRAs.
 These include traditional IRAs, Roth IRAs, SEP IRAs, and SIMPLE IRAs.
-All of these options allow you to invest your contributions in certificates of deposit, stocks, ETFs, and mutual funds.
+All of these options allow you to invest your contributions in a variety of asset classes, including certificates of deposit, stocks, ETFs, and mutual funds.
 While all IRAs are tax-advantaged, the tax benefit comes at a different time and with different contribution limits depending on what type of IRA you’re using.

 An IRA is like a piggy bank...

 The piggy bank can only fit so much in it — But the amount that fits can be safer from taxes.
 If you have to break the piggy bank open before retirement, in most cases that will come with some pain.